thecodingbob/framebot/README.md

 ## Configuration
 You can change the bot's behavior editing the options in the `config.ini` file, which is divided in four sections:
 - **facebook**
-  - *page_id* - Your page's id.
-You can get it in the "about" section of the page or in the access token debugger.
   - *access_token* - The access token the bot needs to post on your page.
 See the Usage section.
 - **bot_settings**
   - *upload_interval* - Seconds the bot will wait in between frame postings.
 Change this to make the bot post more or less often.
 Don't set it too small, or you'll quickly end your API usages and end up blocked for hours.